History of Indianapolis in Timeline

 1970: Consolidated City-County Government

-In 1970, Indianapolis officially became the Consolidated City of Indianapolis and Marion County under Indiana Code's Unigov provision, consolidating many functions of municipal and county governments.
+In 1970, Indianapolis officially became the Consolidated City of Indianapolis and Marion County under Indiana Code's Unigov provision.

-In 1970, the Indiana Pacers, led by Mel Daniels, Roger Brown, and George McGinnis won an ABA championship.
+In 1970, led by Mel Daniels, Roger Brown, and George McGinnis, the Indiana Pacers won an ABA championship.

 1970: Unigov city-county consolidation

-Since the 1970 city-county consolidation, known as Unigov, local government administration operates under the direction of an elected 25-member city-county council headed by the mayor.
+In 1970, the city-county consolidation, known as Unigov, began operating, directing local government administration under an elected 25-member city-county council headed by the mayor.

 In 1971, a federal court decision forced Indianapolis Public Schools to implement desegregation busing, which proved controversial.

-Since 1971, a segment of the Indiana Central Canal has been recognized as an American Water Landmark.
+Since 1971, the segment of the Indiana Central Canal that runs north of 18th Street, has been recognized as an American Water Landmark.

-In 1972, the Indiana Pacers, led by Mel Daniels, Roger Brown, and George McGinnis won an ABA championship.
+In 1972, led by Mel Daniels, Roger Brown, and George McGinnis, the Indiana Pacers won an ABA championship.

-In 1973, the Indiana Pacers, led by Mel Daniels, Roger Brown, and George McGinnis won an ABA championship.
+In 1973, led by Mel Daniels, Roger Brown, and George McGinnis, the Indiana Pacers won an ABA championship.

 1982: National Sports Festival